 The quality of tap water is different in various regions of the country, but you should avoid drinking tap water in all Turkey parts.
 Turkish tap water cannot be used for drinking purposes.

 However, you can use it for cooking or making tea, but it should always be boiled water!
+Make sure you know how to brew tea because otherwise, the flavour will not be good.
 You can also brush your teeth with it but try not to swallow it.
 Drink water from the filtration systems, which are located in big cities.

 Kissing both the cheeks is the right way of greetings